 Depending on the size of your pig farm business (large or small scale), you’ll need to hire people to assist you on the farm.

-You’ll need help cleaning the pig shelter, feeding the pigs, keeping the pigs safe from harm.
+You’ll need help cleaning the pig shelter, feeding the pigs, and keeping the pigs safe from harm.

 Hence, hiring people to assist you in these areas would be a good investment.